HoloInnovation/HoloRenault/README.md

 This would greatly improve the simplification process by the software.

 ### Field of view
+Microsoft says the headset covers 35% of the field of view of the user wich greatly impacts ease to move around the environment.
+It forces to the user to move their head more often and results to the appearance of neck pain more quickly.
+Placing one hologram usually fills the field of view and limits the capabilities of the application.
+The biggest drawback is when using large assets of 3 or 4 meters wide.
+Already limited by the performance of the headset; the experience is less immersive as the user finds himself inside the asset.

 ## Possible improvements
 ### Assemble multiple assets